 I can only attribute this trait to its excellent control throughout; notes are present, but they aren’t sharp or over-articulated due to relative attenuation of the lower-treble.
 Moreover, decay is on the faster side leaving ample space between each note that makes fine detail easier to discern for the listener.
-Detail retrieval is terrific and extension is very strong, delivering strong resolution.
+Detail retrieval is terrific and extension is in every regard TOTL, a product of custom tubeless super-tweeters, delivering sublime resolution.
 In addition to a tuning that accentuates micro-detail presence, the SB-7 delivers a wonderfully nuanced listen.

 The way the SB-7 organises its stage is the factor that really brings its whole sound together; one would not expect a brighter, leaner earphone such as this to sound so coherent.
 Actually, the SB-7 likely won’t shock too many in terms of space where it expands just beyond the head in all axis.
 What it excels with is imaging, which is simply superb.
 Mids are well-layered and instrument placement is spot on.
 Directional cues are easy to pinpoint and separation is excellent.